-How to Easily Attract More Hummingbirds to Your Yard
+How to Attract More Hummingbirds to Your Yard

-If you love to see and hear birds in your backyard, you'll be pleased to know that there are things you can do to make your outdoor space more attractive to your favorite feathered friends, hummingbirds.
-Found all across the United States, it's common to see hummingbirds in mid-flight during the summer, especially because this bird usually feeds while hovering, extending its bill and long tongue deep into the center of the flower.
+If you love to see and hear birds in your backyard, you'll be pleased to know that there are several ways to make your outdoor space more attractive to your favorite feathered friends, hummingbirds.
+Found all across the United States, hummingbirds usually feed while hovering, extending their bills and long tongues deep into the center of the flower.

 John Rowden, senior director for bird-friendly communities at the National Audubon Society, explains that having a nest-friendly environment is key.
 "Female hummingbirds are the nest builders, finding a location that can support the nest and the expanding brood," he says.
 "The nests are small, appropriate to the size of the bird, and generally made of materials like lichens, plant fibers, feathers, and spider silk, which is generally used to secure the nest to whatever structure it sits on, and helps it expand as the chicks hatch and grow."
 From here, female birds will often lay one or two eggs, incubate, and then raise the chicks.